UCLHp/how-to/github-tips.md

 Better just to always start a repo on the website and then clone to the comp However if the stuff already exists, create on line then:
 > open GitBash

 > navigate to the directory you wish to link to the repo

+> git init

 > git remote add origin https://github.com/<username>/<repository>.git

 > git push -u origin master

+When starting out a new repo, must make the first commit as a detached commit Once this has been created you can then push that to the repo This will create the first branch - before that there isn't anything